lucapuca/newsletters/README.md

 # Newsletter Digest Bot

-An intelligent Python application that automatically reads email newsletters from Gmail, summarizes them using OpenAI, and sends ranked digests to a Notion database.
+An intelligent Python application that automatically reads unread email newsletters from Gmail, summarizes them using Cerebras AI, and sends ranked digests to a Notion database.

 ## Features

-- 📧 **Email Reader**: Connects to Gmail via IMAP and fetches newsletters from the last 24 hours
+- 📧 **Smart Email Reader**: Connects to Gmail via IMAP and processes unread emails, marking them as read
 - 🧹 **Content Cleaner**: Removes email headers, footers, and boilerplate content
-- 🤖 **AI Summarization**: Uses OpenAI to summarize newsletters in 3 bullet points
+- 🤖 **AI Summarization**: Uses Cerebras AI to summarize newsletters in 3 bullet points
 - 🏷️ **Content Classification**: Categorizes content as News, Tool, or Opinion
 - ⭐ **Importance Scoring**: Rates newsletters 1-5 based on relevance to tech audience
-- 📊 **Notion Integration**: Sends ranked digests to a Notion database
+- 📊 **Notion Integration**: Sends individual entries and digest summaries to a Notion database
 - ⏰ **Scheduled Execution**: Can be run daily via cron
+- 🔄 **Individual Processing**: Processes emails one at a time for better error handling
+- 📈 **Real-time Progress**: Shows processing status for each email

 ## Setup